brikimrygi/panorama-sky-generator/README.md

 ```bash
 pip install numpy Pillow
 ```
-* To use this, install python3-pip firstly!
+* To use this, install python3-pip first!

 ### Linux (Debian / Ubuntu)